-Burnes strong, Hiura drives in 3 as Brewers down Indians 7-1
+Foul mouth: Brewers feed off coach’s ejection, beat Indians

 PAINFUL MEMORY

-Indians interim manager Sandy Alomar Jr. can’t help but recall a tough career moment when he looks across the diamond at Brewers manager Craig Counsell.
+It’s nothing personal, but Alomar can’t help but get a little upset when he looks across the diamond at Counsell.

 “Every time I see him, I remember him scoring,” Alomar said.